mikaelvesavuori/gitmetrix/README.md

 Normally, if possible, you should use [GitHub webhook secrets](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
 These need to be verified against a hash constructed based on the request body and a secret.
 The "secret" is provided by you so this is easy enough to do, but in AWS the Lambda Authorizer will not have access to the request body.
 This makes it practically unfeasible to implement webhook secrets — for AWS, at least in this way.

-The approach used in Gitmetrix is instead to make the best of the situation and:

-1. Require an `authorization` query string parameter which is verified by a [Lambda Authorizer function](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html), and
+The approach used in Gitmetrix is instead to make the best of the situation and require an `authorization` query string parameter with a custom authorization token.
+This then gets verified by a [Lambda Authorizer function](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).
-2. Check for the presence of an `X-GitHub-Event` header.

-The authorization only happens when adding metrics and not for getting metrics.
-This is of course customizable if you'd like.
-See `serverless.yml` around line 57 for more.
+All GET requests require that same token but in a more practical `Authorization` header.

 This approach adds a minimal security measure but is flexible enough to also work effortlessly with any integration tests you might want to run.
 At the end of the day an acceptable compromise solution, I hope.